 GEOCACHES AT BONNEVILLE LOCK & DAM

-Park rangers at Bonneville Lock and Dam maintain eight geocaches.
-Beginner and advanced geocachers will enjoy the hunt with five traditional caches and three multi-caches.
+Park rangers at Bonneville Lock and Dam maintain five geocaches.
+Beginner and advanced geocachers will enjoy the hunt.

-- "More Power to You" is about the Northwestern hydropower system,
+- "More Power to You" is a multicache about the Northwestern hydropower system

-- "Go with the Flow" is about the Juvenile Fish Bypass System, and
+- "Go with the Flow" is a multicache about the Juvenile Fish Bypass System

-- "Bonneville Landmark Cache" is about the history of Bonneville Dam, and
+- "Bonneville Landmark" is focused on the historical significance of Bonneville Dam

 Rangers and volunteers are available to help!